plus3it/cfn-gitlab/docs/FreshDeployment.md

 After the parent template has been launched, monitor its progress:
 * Correct any errors encountered &mdash; usually bad parameters or permission errors on dependencies &mdash; and re-launch as necessary.
-* After Stack successfully completes, launch the `make_gitlab_EC2-instance.tmplt.json` parameter.
+* After Stack successfully completes, move on to [Instance Provisioning](#instance-provisioning)

+### Instance Provisioning

-Note: As with the `make_gitlab_parent-infra-EFS.tmplt.json` template, launching the `make_gitlab_EC2-instance.tmplt.json` template can be done through either the web UI or the AWS CLI utility.
+Launch the `make_gitlab_EC2-instance.tmplt.json` parameter.
+As with the `make_gitlab_parent-infra-EFS.tmplt.json` template, launching the `make_gitlab_EC2-instance.tmplt.json` template can be done through either the web UI or the AWS CLI utility.
 Similarly, use of a parameters-file is recommended.
 See the [example file](ec2.parameters).

-### Instance Provisioning